zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 2. The console shows the Autonomous Data Warehouse databases that exist.
 Make sure that you are in the compartment for the data integration resources (`DI-compartment`). **Click on your ADW**, the one you created in the previous step (`ADW Workshop`).
 ![](./images/select-adw.png " ")

-3. On your Autonomous Database Details, click **Open Database Actions** under Database Actions section.
+3. On your Autonomous Database Details page, click on **Tools** tab.
 ![](./images/click-tools.png " ")

-4. In the Tools tab, click **Open SQL Developer Web**.
+4. In the Tools tab, click on **Open Database Actions** under Database Actions section.
 ![](./images/open-db-actions.png " ")

 5. When prompted, log in with `admin` **username** and click Next.